 True smart city adopters do not view the technology as an end point, but as a key enabler for concrete strategies to improve the efficiency of the urban realm.
 Perhaps in future the smart city will no longer be referred to as such because the tech is so unobtrusive and integrated into citizens’ everyday lives.

 As it currently stands, truly smart cities still feel like a somewhat futuristic concept.
 But the pieces of the puzzle are slowly coming together, and the missing ones are being identified and developed.
-Today, we will take a look at how 3D technology is playing an increasingly important role in harnessing the potential of smart cities.
+Today, we will take a look at how 3D modeling software and 3D maps are playing an increasingly important role in harnessing the potential of smart cities.

 Why smart cities are struggling to get off the ground